Intracranial Epidural Abscess

 Signs and symptoms

-Symptoms and signs of increased intracranial pressure (ICP) include nausea, vomiting, and papilledema.
-Rarely, when the epidural abscess develops near the petrous bone and involves the fifth and sixth cranial nerves, the patient may present with ipsilateral facial pain and weakness of the lateral rectus muscle (ie, the so-called Gradenigo syndrome).
-Many times, scalp cellulitis, sinusitis, or skull fracture may draw the attention of the physician to such an extent that the diagnosis of epidural abscess may be missed.
+As the lesion enlarges, signs and symptoms of increased intracranial pressure (ICP) may occur (eg, nausea, vomiting, altered consciousness, blurry vision, papilledema).
+Rarely, when the epidural abscess develops near the petrous bone and involves the fifth and sixth cranial nerves, the patient may present with ipsilateral facial pain and weakness of the lateral rectus muscle (Gradenigo syndrome).
+Often, the patient may have scalp cellulitis, a surgical site infeciton, sinusitis, or a skull fracture.

-One should consider the diagnosis of intracranial epidural abscess when a patient presents with unresolving frontal sinus symptoms.
-Also consider this diagnosis in patients with new neurologic symptoms after trauma or cranial surgery, even if months or years have elapsed since operation or trauma.
+One should consider the diagnosis of IEA when a patient presents with unresolved frontal sinus symptoms.
+Also consider this diagnosis in patients with new neurological symptoms after trauma or cranial surgery, even if weeks to months have elapsed since the operation or trauma.
+The clincial onset may still be acute in some cases, however.

-Mittal et al. present the case of an 11-year-old girl who presented with typical features of meningitis, suggesting that sinusitis can rarely be latent and present directly with intracranial complications.
-She underwent neuroimaging because of slow improvement and concern for a brain abscess.
-Although no history or examination findings were suggestive of sinusitis, the patient was found to have pansinusitis with intracranial extension causing meningitis and epidural abscess.[9]
+Mittal et al. detail the case of an 11-year-old girl who presented with typical features of meningitis, suggesting that sinusitis can rarely be latent and present directly with intracranial complications.
+The patient underwent neuroimaging because of slow improvement and concern for a brain abscess.
+Although no history or examination findings were suggestive of sinusitis, the patient was found to have pansinusitis with intracranial extension causing meningitis and IEA.[15]

 Causes

 Mallur et al. reported on 11 children with acute mastoiditis.
-Complications in these children were as follows: 4 cases of cranial epidural abscess, 4 cases of sigmoid sinus thrombosis, 2 cases of perisigmoid abscess or bony erosion, and 1 case of tegmen mastoideum dehiscence).
+Complications in these children were as follows: 4 cases of cranial IEA, 4 cases of sigmoid sinus thrombosis, 2 cases of perisigmoid abscess or bony erosion, and 1 case of tegmen mastoideum dehiscence.
 The authors claim that, although uncommon, intracranial complications of acute mastoiditis may present without clinical signs or symptoms.
-Computed tomography of the temporal bone with contrast is essential for identifying asymptomatic complications.[11]
+Computed tomography of the temporal bone with contrast is essential for identifying asymptomatic complications.[17]

 Bacteriology

-Epidural abscess usually occurs as a result of infection caused by Staphylococcus aureus, Staphylococcus epidermidis, enteric gram-negative bacilli (especially Escherichia coli), Pseudomonas species, Bacteroides species, and other anaerobes.
-Aerobic and microaerophilic streptococci are usually responsible for infection that has spread from the paranasal sinuses.
+The most frequently isolated pathogens in IEAs are streptococci, Staphylococcus aureus, and S. epidermidis.
+Less commongly, there are enteric gram-negative bacilli (especially Escherichia coli), Pseudomonas species, Bacteroides species, and other anaerobes.
+Polymicrobial aerobic and microaerophilic streptococci are usually responsible for infection that has spread from the paranasal sinuses.
 Rarely, Salmonella species, Eikenella corrodens, and Mucor species have been isolated.
-Haemophilus influenzae may also be the responsible organism, in addition to Mycobacterium tuberculosis, Proteus penneri, Actinomyces species, Blastomyces species, Aspergillus fumigatus, and Cladosporium species.
+After neurosurgical procedures, the most common organisms are S. aureus (including both methicillin-sensitive and methicillin-resistant species), S. epidermidis, and Cutibacterium (formerly P. acnes).[3, 4, 8] Haemophilus influenzae may also be the responsible organism, in addition to Mycobacterium tuberculosis, Proteus penneri, Actinomyces species, Blastomyces species, Aspergillus fumigatus, and Cladosporium species.
+Although rare in the United States and Europe, Mycobacterium tuberculosis is a common cause of IEA in endemic countries.[13]

-Ccentral nervous system (CNS) blastomycosis occurs infrequently.[12]
-CNS involvement has been reported in 5%–10% of cases of blastomycosis, often associated with morbidity and mortality.
-The imaging and clinical features often suggest an epidermoid tumor.
+In 5%–10% of patients with systemic blastomycosis, central nervous system (CNS) involvement occurs, often associated with worse morbidity and mortality[18] The imaging and clinical features in this case may often suggest an epidermoid tumor.
 Surgical pathology with isolation of the organism is required to make the diagnosis.

 Laboratory Studies

-Findings from routine laboratory tests are not diagnostic but are essential in the preparation of the patient for operation.
-These tests may reveal polymorphonuclear (PMN) leukocytosis and an elevated erythrocyte sedimentation rate (ESR).
+Findings from routine laboratory tests are not diagnostic for intracranial epidural abscess (IEA) but are essential in the preparation of the patient for operation.
+These tests may reveal polymorphonuclear (PMN) leukocytosis, and/or an elevated erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and procalcitonin.
+Note that certain inflammatory markers are normally elevated in the postoperative period.

 Hyponatremia has been reported in approximately 30% of cases.